-FACT: home fire sprinklers are affordable and only cost around $1.35 per sq. ft. for new construction.
+Fact: home fire sprinklers are affordable and only cost around $1.35 per square foot. for new construction.
 The presence of fire sprinklers can help houses sell faster than those without, significantly reduce property loss, cut insurance premiums, and even qualify a home for a tax rebate.

-FACT: With proper installation home sprinkler systems will not freeze in colder settings.
-NFPA 13D, Sprinkler Systems in Dwellings and Manufactured Homes, sets forth guidelines on proper insulation to avoid pipes freezing.
+Fact: With proper installation home sprinkler systems will not freeze in colder settings.
+National Fire Protection Agency 13D, Sprinkler Systems in Dwellings and Manufactured Homes, sets forth guidelines on proper insulation to avoid pipes freezing.